Pour Habit

-Pour Habit are an American punk rock band from Long Beach, California, United States.
-Their first demo CD, "WTF!?" is long out of print.
-In 2007, the band released its breakthrough album, Suiticide.
+Pour Habit are an American punk rock band from Compton, California.
+In 2007, the band released its first album, Suiticide.
 After signing to Fat Wreck Chords in 2009, the album was re-released on the label that same year.
 Their next album, Got Your Back, was released on April 12, 2011.
+The band released no new music after 2011.

-Pour Habit is planning on releasing their third album, the album will be titled "Fuck It".
+The band was sued in 2011 after a person got hurt in a crowdsurfing incident at a concert.